Darren Wilson (umpire)

-Darren Wilson (born 21 September 1974) is an Australian rules football boundary umpire.
+Darren Wilson (born 21 September 1974) is a former Australian rules football boundary umpire and current boundary umpire coach.
 He is also an elite stair climber who won the 2016 Empire State Building Run-Up.

 Umpiring career

+SANFL

+Wilson umpired the 1992, 1993, and 1997 SANFL grand finals.

 AFL

-Wilson made his Australian Football League debut as a boundary umpire in 1992.
+Wilson made his Australian Football League debut as a boundary umpire in 1992, the youngest umpire ever as of 2023.

 Wilson umpired the 1998 AFL Grand Final between Adelaide and North Melbourne.
-As of 2010 he had umpired 12 consecutive AFL Grand Finals.
-Umpiring his twelfth grand in 2009 set a new record for the number of grand finals umpired.
+By 2009, he had umpired 12 consecutive AFL Grand Finals, a record; this feat also simultaneously set a new record for the number of grand finals umpired.

+Wilson was inducted into the South Australian Football Hall of Fame in 2022.
+In 2021, he was made a life member; he is the only AFL life member who is a boundary umpire.

+He became the inaugural AFLW boundary umpires coach for 2017–18, and he was the AFL national boundary umpire coach from 2019 to now.